- What makes Oyster unique?

 I don’t live in the UK, can I still participate?

-There are some restrictions on our paid work programmes and these are due to the Work Permits required for Canada and Australia.
+There are some restrictions on our paid work programmes and these are due to the Work Permits required for Canada, Australia and New Zealand.

 For Canada, we can take bookings from most Europeans, Australians and New Zealanders (as well as Canadians themselves!).

-For Australia, we can take applications from most Europeans, Americans and Canadians.
+For Australia and New Zealand, we can take applications from most Europeans, Americans and Canadians.

 Can I speak to a former participant?